 Good positioning is critical

 Whatever car you drive, you’ll get the maximum whiplash protection from a head restraint that’s properly positioned.
-To work well, the top of the restraint should reach at least as high as the top of your ears and be relatively close—3 inches or less—to the back of your head.
+To work well, the top of the restraint should reach at least as high as the top of your ears, and preferably the top of your head, and be relatively close—4 inches or less—to the back of your head.

 Adjustable restraints are the most common type.
 They can be raised or lowered to the proper height, and many can be tilted toward or away from the head.
 But they’re only effective if occupants take the time to adjust them properly.
 Many people don’t, which increases their risk of serious injury.